atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 - Manual mapping
 - JSON

-The **manual mapping** mode lets users build up the output message structure with a drag and drop interface.
-Users can define fields manually in the center and then fill them with fixed data or data from an expression.
+The **manual mapping** mode lets users define the output message structure with a drag and drop interface.
+Users can drag and drop complete fields from left to right and finetune them, or define fields manually and then fill them with fixed data or data from an expression.
 An expression can be either *[dot notation](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.set/#support-dot-notation), [JMESPath](https://docs.n8n.io/code/cookbook/jmespath/) or JavaScript*.
 Dragging a field from the left will automatically use *dot notation*.

 The **JSON** mode gives users a similar experience to a templating engine where the payload can be defined in plain text in combination with expressions.